 Once your frame is done, you will need to blow up a LOT of balloons.
 The good news is that they are pretty easy to blow up.
 One big breath will fill the whole 5-inch balloons, so put on a good show and start blowing them up.

-To add the balloons to the frame, we found that the easiest way was to use small pieces of packing tape and tape the bottom of the balloon-the part you tied to the frame.
+To add the balloons to the frame, I found that the easiest way was to use small pieces of packing tape and tape the bottom of the balloon-the part you tied to the frame.

 Then just pack the ballons in close to each other, trying to make sure you don’t have gaps, but also remember you don’t really need to fill in the back.

-We also put some of them on sticks so that they could be photo booth props as well.
+I also put some of them on sticks so that they could be photo booth props as well.

 Portable Photo Booth:

 In case you need to move this, it can be done!
-We put this in the back of a pickup truck and carefully drove it to the location we needed it and it held up great!
+I put this in the back of a pickup truck and carefully drove it to the location we needed it and it held up great!
 The legs are removable as needed as well.

 Have FUN making this DIY Party Photo Booth!